Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - **XaaS (Anything as a Service)**: Any combination of service

 - **Modern Technologies**:
 - `Containers` - A small scale VM in Mbs- affordable
 - `Provisioners` - Tool to configure VMs, main use configuring thousands of machines once with same settings - Main benifit is to eliminate human error
 - `Infrastructure as code` Also called **IaC** files
 - These files capture the description of the entire designed network in code This is the code used by Provisioners for configuration or re-configuration of VMs
 - `Continuous Integration/Continuous deployment` Also called **CI/CD** Systems
 - Allows you to update Network by updating the IaC files.
 - The Glue that binds all the things together
 - Allows automated configuration and infrastructure management
+- Pen testers actually perform the security testing

 ## IaaS (Infrastructure Service)